Toxicable/ngbot/README.md

 Use: `angie help` - lists all of the current stored replies

 #Development
-You will need to set some enviroment variables to be able to test and debug the bot
+You will need to set some environment variables to be able to test and debug the bot

 NODE_ENV - prod or dev
 TOKEN - Your personal gitter app token, can be retrieved from: https://developer.gitter.im/apps
-ROOMS - A string of comma deliminated room names for the bot to listen to, for example: `angular/angular,angular-gitter-replybot/Lobby`
+ROOMS - A string of comma delimited room names for the bot to listen to, for example: `angular/angular,angular-gitter-replybot/Lobby`